chrishobcroft/ethprague/AV_production.md

 There will be 4 stages across 4 days of Prague DeFi and ethprague.
 From outside, they are two separate events.
 On the inside, they have strong common thread (same venues, same organising team, same pretalx, same video production team).

+Each of the 4 stages to have its own livestream, and we don't press "Stop Streaming" until Sunday night.
+Use content from venue (see below) to fill any "dead" time.

 # Talks/Speakers

 ## Main Stage (La Fabrika)